swharden/ROI-Analysis-Pipeline/README.md

 # ROI Analysis Pipeline
-This project contains Python scripts and R packages written to facilitate analysis of fluorescent micrographs for the purpose of biomedical research.
-Although code in this project can be interacted with directly for the purpose of data exploration, care is taken to ensure these scripts can also be run in a fully-automated manner allowing them to serve as individual component in a data analysis pipeline or be executed by a web-based data browsing front-end (i.e., [SWHLabPHP](https://github.com/swharden/SWHLabPHP)).
-Data analyzed by these routines are typically related to calcium reporting fluorophores (i.e., Fluo-4, Fluo-4 AM, Fluo-5, GCaMP6) obtained with a traditional epifluroesecnce or two-photon scanning laser microscope.

-These projects are collaboratively written and maintained by [Scott Harden](https://github.com/swharden) and [Beronica Ocasio](https://github.com/beronicao).
+This project contains code (Python and R) for analyzing regions of interest (ROIs) in fluorescent micrographs.
+Analyses are typically related to calcium-sensitive fluorophores (Fluo-5, GCaMP6, etc.).

 Project | Description
 ---|---